Tax Avoidance Is Legal; Tax Evasion Is Criminal

 A dollar's worth of tax credit reduces your tax bill by a dollar.
 However, a dollar's worth of deduction lowers your income by the percentage amount of your marginal tax bracket.
 So, a dollar's worth of deduction is worth only 35 cents if you're in the 35 percent bracket; it's value drops to 25 cents if you're in the 25 percent bracket.

 In fact, the more you reduce your taxable income, the lower your bracket and the less valuable each additional deduction becomes.
 This means that you should definitely be aware of potential credits and what is required to claim them.
 And, in cases where you have a choice between claiming a credit or a deduction for a particular expense, you're generally better off claiming the credit.

-Most federal income tax credits currently available to small business owners are very narrowly targeted to encourage you to take certain actions that law makers have deemed desirable.
-Examples include credits designed to motivate you to hire disadvantaged/low-income individuals, to make your company "greener," or to provide health insurance to your workers.
+Most federal income tax credits currently available to business owners are very narrowly targeted to encourage you to take certain actions that lawmakers have deemed desirable.
+Examples include credits designed to motivate you to make your company more accessible to disabled individuals or to provide health insurance to your workers.

 Other credits apply only to certain industries, such as restaurants and bars, or energy producers.
 There are also a few credits designed to prevent double taxation, and a few designed to encourage certain types of investments that are considered socially beneficial.

 In addition, the forms and procedures used to calculate and claim business tax credits often are quite complicated.
 While we do provide an outline of the basic rules, so you can decide whether to pursue a credit, we recommend that you leave the technical details to your tax professional. because the reduction in taxes may well compensate you for the aggravation in claiming them.
 That said, you still should aggressively explore and exploit any tax credits that apply to you.

 Aim for Lowest Possible Marginal Tax Rate